About

 The Historic Ohio City Firehouse

-The Ohio City Firehouse is a gorgeous historic building that dates back to 1854 and served as an active fire station for nearly 125 years.
-This building is the perfect home for Larder’s identity as a “Delicatessen of Yesteryear” allowing it to embrace what Allie, Jeremy, and Kenny feel is the true essence of a delicatessen; A gathering place for friends and neighbors to meet and share in the joys of life over great food.
+The Ohio City Firehouse is a gorgeous historic building that dates to 1854 and served as an active fire station for nearly 125 years.
+Currently owned by Graham Vesey & Marika Shioiri-Clark, this building is the perfect home for Larder’s identity as a “Delicatessen of Yesteryear” allowing it to embrace what we feel is the true essence of a delicatessen; A gathering place for friends and neighbors to meet and share in the joys of life over great food.

 From 100 year old cabinetry, repurposed lighting, and the incorporation of mycomaterials created by Larder architect Christopher Maurer of Redhouse Studio Architecture Larder is truly a step back into a communal culture that is nostalgically comforting.
 Come on in and become part of our family.